Steamboat Mountain School

 - Outdoor Program: Each student participates in a three-night orientation camp trip, backpacking in our local wilderness areas and learning Leave-no-trace wilderness ethics every Fall.
 During Desert Week, students travel to southeastern Utah to develop their skills on a more extended and extensive trip.
 Students backpack, kayak, canyoneer, rock climb, canoe, and mountain bike.

-- Global Immersion Studies (GIS): We build global understanding in ways no other school can match.
+- Global Studies (GS): We build global understanding in ways no other school can match.
 Our one-of-a-kind Global Immersion Studies program combines cultural immersion, adventure, community building, and self-discovery as students spend four weeks each year in a developing-world country.
 By the time they graduate, students will have spent four months in four different countries on four continents.
-In 2014, the freshman GIS students will travel to Peru to link their work in world history with the archeological sites of Pre-Columbian civilizations, and sophomore GIS students will travel to Ecuador to enhance their study of geography, observing how different cultures and peoples interact with diverse environments and ecosystems, ranging from the rainforest to the high Andes.
-The junior GIS students will travel to Vietnam and Cambodia to enhance their study of the effects of US foreign policy in the region and to study the economics of development on the ground.
-The senior GIS students will travel to Tanzania to work with an organization that focuses on sustainable agriculture and environmental impact.
-Starting in December students meet in weekly seminars discussing issues in the countries to which they will travel.
+Starting in December students meet in weekly seminars discussing current topics that are relevant to the countries to which they will travel.
 These seminars are led by teachers or outside speakers and sometimes involve Skype conversations with people in the countries that the group will visit.
 In April, the students travel to their destinations for four weeks.
-All of the trips have community service, adventure, and homestay opportunities.
+All of the trips have community service, adventure, and homestay components.